 Practice in relation to notifications of incidents was satisfactory.
 The person in charge was aware of the legal requirement to notify the Chief Inspector regarding incidents and accidents.
-Recent changes had been introduced to ensure that all relevant incidents were notified to the Chief Inspector by the person in charge.
+To date all relevant incidents had been notified to the Chief Inspector by the person in charge.